The University at Large

 The lab is utilized in some of the School’s introductory first-year engineering projects, as well as advanced classes in modeling and animation, technology and society, and entrepreneurship.

 Columbia Engineering’s Makerspace provides students with a dedicated place to collaborate, learn, explore, experiment, and create prototypes.
 Students can utilize the space to work on a variety of innovative projects, including independent or group design projects, product development, and new venture plans.
 Located on the twelfth floor of the Mudd Building, this facility fosters student creativity by bringing together the workspace and tools for computer-aided design, physical prototyping, fabric arts, woodworking, electronics, and software.
-The School has plans underway to expand the Makerspace in the near future.
+The School has plans underway to expand the Makerspace in 2018.

 Located on the fourth floor (campus level) of the Mudd Building, Carleton Commons and Blue Java Café comprise 2,800 square feet with seating for 160 and areas for casual meetings, individual and group work, and quiet study.
 Carleton Commons gives students a dedicated and comfortable space to gather, relax between classes, or meet and work with one another on problem sets or projects.
 The new design also enables flexible and reconfigurable use of the space for

 larger gatherings and special events.